-The University Strategy 2031 sets out the vision 'to focus on learning and assessment through practice, for example working on projects and portfolios, ensuring our graduates have the knowledge, skills and attitudes sought by employers'.
+The University Strategy 2017-22 sets out the vision 'to engage our students in active, practice-based learning with teaching enriched by research and innovative practice that creates highly employable graduates'.
 A key objective in developing innovative pedagogic practice is to reduce differences in outcomes related to students' backgrounds and prior attainment.
 Our theory of change model predicts this approach will contribute to a narrowing of the non-continuation and attainment gap between BTEC and A-level students as it is more inclusive of the prior knowledge and skills of students entering with vocationally-orientated qualifications.
-In 2018-19 our Centre for Academic Practice Enhancement developed a tool kit of signature pedagogies designed to support academics embed active, practice-based learning within their teaching.
-We also explored how learning space design can facilitate active practice-based pedagogies which will inform our estates strategy going forward.
+In 2018-19 our Centre for Academic Practice Enhancement developed a tool kit of signature pedagogies designed to support academics embed active, practice based learning within their teaching.
+We are also exploring how learning space design can facilitate active practice based pedagogies which will inform our estates strategy going forward.
 We will continue our ongoing case study research evaluation led by the Centre for Academic Practice Enhancement as part of an embedded approach of sharing best practice.
-Cumulative impact evaluation will be undertaken every two years (2022-23) with the potential to incorporate an appreciative enquiry component.
+Cumulative impact evaluation will be undertaken every two years (2020-21 and 2022-23) with the potential to incorporate an appreciative enquiry component.